Top things to do in Kampala [UPDATED]

 Bayimba International Festival of the Arts.
 National Theatre, Kampala.
 Photo Geoff Walker

-Move over Acacia Avenue and Muyenga, Kisementi and Bugolobi are Kampala’s more popular nightspots these days with new bars and restaurants opening all the time.
-Kampala’s top hotels have New Year parties, fireworks, live music and more.
+Move over Acacia Avenue and Muyenga: Kisementi and Bugolobi are Kampala’s more popular nightspots these days with new bars and restaurants opening all the time.
+Kampala’s top hotels have Christmas programmes, New Year parties, fireworks, live music and more.
 Ugandans love to party anywhere!
 Every neighbourhood has several bars.
 If you like your beer cheap, just sit on a wooden bench outside your local shop.
 Local ‘pork joints’ are usually good value for money too (unless you’re a vegetarian of course!)

 Kampala’s Industrial Area has the city’s best known nightclubs: Guvnors and Ange Noir, but you don’t need to go to a nightclub to dance.
 Have a few drinks and we will dance anywhere in UG!